We stayed five nights at Hotel Monte Mulini in Rovinj. It’s located south of the old town, and it felt like it was on the outskirts of Rovinj.

 Along with adding more sun loungers, another thing that would greatly improve the pool experience would be to allow food and drinking orders via an app.

 Mulini Beach is down the hill from the pool area.
 It’s long, narrow, and pebbly.
-The hotel has sun loungers on the beach but the reality is that anyone can use the sun loungers, adding to the crush of guest-to-lounger ratio.
+The hotel has sun loungers on the beach, but the reality is that anyone can use the sun loungers, adding to the crushing guest-to-lounger ratio.

 A few steps from the beach along the promenade toward the old town is Mulini Beach Bar (owned by Hotel Monte Mulini).
 It’s built on a concrete slab and has ~40 sun loungers.
 The slab extends along the promenade toward the old town.
 Again, anyone can reserve these sun loungers.

-Hotel Monte Mulini is a good hotel but it’s not good value for money, at least not for the price we paid for our deluxe room.
-The pool and beach areas left a lot to be desired and maybe this is not a big deal to many guests but the intent of our vacation was less about day trips and sightseeing and more about relaxing.
+Hotel Monte Mulini is a good hotel, but it’s not good value for money, at least not for the price we paid for our deluxe room.
+The pool and beach areas left a lot to be desired, and maybe this is not a big deal to many guests, but our vacation’s intent was less about day trips and sightseeing and more about relaxing.